The Protection of Trees: A Step-by-Step Guide to Understanding the status of protected trees

 What happens if I conduct work on a protected tree without permission?

-Yes, you can appeal an appeal of a TPO or preservation decision if that it is not justified.
-You will have be able to present evidence to back your claim and explain why you believe that the TPO or preservation order is not necessary.
+Yes, you are able to appeal an appeal of a TPO or preservation order if you feel it is unjustified.
+However, you will need to prove your case and show that you believe that the TPO or order to preserve is not necessary.

-It is unlawful to take down trees that are protected without permission from the appropriate authorities.
-If you require the tree to be removed it is necessary to request permission and submit the evidence needed to prove your case.
+It is unlawful to take down a protected tree without obtaining permission from the appropriate authorities.
+If you require the tree to be removed it is necessary to seek permission from the council and provide the evidence needed to prove your case.

 Conclusion

-To conclude, knowing if a tree is protected is an essential aspect in ensuring that any tree work legally completed.
-If you know the various types of protection and how to identify them to ensure you’re following the law and protecting the trees you care for.
-If you are unsure about the nature of the protection of a tree, we recommend consulting an expert in tree care such as Sydney Eastern Suburbs Tree Removal.
-Our arborists are experienced and can advise you on the protection status of your trees and walk you through the steps to ensure that you are following the legal guidelines.
-With our expertise and commitment to providing top-quality tree care we will help you maintain the beauty and worth for your tree.
-Contact us now by calling 1300 526 708 to schedule a consultation, and let us help you keep your trees protected and healthy.
+To conclude, knowing if the tree is protected is a crucial step in ensuring that tree work is legally completed.
+By understanding the different types of protection and how to identify them, you can ensure that you are acting within the law and safeguarding the trees you care for.
+If you’re unsure of the status of protection for trees, we suggest consulting a reputable tree specialist such as Sydney Eastern Suburbs Tree Removal.
+Our arborists are experienced and will be able to inform you about the protection status of your trees and walk you through the necessary steps to make sure you’re following the legal guidelines.
+With our knowledge and dedication to provide high-quality tree services, we can help you keep the beauty and value that your trees have.
+Contact us today by calling 1300 526 708 to schedule a consultation, and let us assist you to ensure that your trees are protected and healthy.